-BBC Good Food nails the “how to” video concept.
-It has devoted an entire tab for "how to" tutorials that has a range of videos from buying raw materials – the best meat in the market – to making delicious recipes.
+BBC Good Food nails the “how-to” video concept.
+It has devoted an entire tab for "how-to" tutorials that have a range of videos from buying raw materials – the best meat in the market – to making delicious recipes.

 Let’s say today is April fool’s day.
 You can choose to upload a video prank.
 All you need is a victim and a camera that shoots all the events candidly.
 If you are a team that is hosting the blog, you can plot a prank on a fellow crew member.
 Such a video improves the fun quotient as well as entertains your audience.
 Let your viewers enjoy a good laugh.